dotnet/docs/docs/core/compatibility/cryptography/7.0/x509chainpolicy-verification-time.md

 ## New behavior

 The <xref:System.Security.Cryptography.X509Certificates.X509ChainPolicy.VerificationTime?displayProperty=nameWithType> value is assigned to <xref:System.DateTime.Now?displayProperty=nameWithType> when the `X509ChainPolicy` object is constructed, but the new `X509ChainPolicy.VerificationTimeIgnored` property defaults to `true`.
-When this property has a value of `true`, the <xref:System.Security.Cryptography.X509Certificates.X509Chain.Build(System.Security.Cryptography.X509Certificates.X509Certificate2)?displayProperty=nameWithType> method uses `DateTime.Now` instead of `X509ChainPolicy.VerificationTime` when building the chain.
+When this property has a value of `true`, the <xref:System.Security.Cryptography.X509Certificates.X509Chain.Build(System.Security.Cryptography.X509Certificates.X509Certificate2)?displayProperty=nameWithType> method uses `DateTime.Now` as the verification time instead of `X509ChainPolicy.VerificationTime` when building the chain.

 Assigning a value to the `X509ChainPolicy.VerificationTime` property automatically sets `VerificationTimeIgnored` to `false`.